WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 3/Homework 1.4 & 1.5 - Wakeland Branz.md

 ##### (a) Some of the students in this class are not here today.

-(Some people are both students and absent/not here)

 S(x) = "x is a student in this class"
 H(x) = "x is here today."